omaar25/Real-Time-Stock-Market-Data-Pipeline/README.md

 **Python Script to Stream Data:**

 go to ```Producer Kafka.ipynb```
-This script reads data from the CSV, picks a random row, and sends it to the Kafka topic demo_test on the EC2 instance every second.
+This script reads data from the CSV, picks a random row, and sends it to the Kafka topic stock_market on the EC2 instance.

 ### 3. Consumer: Read Data from Kafka and Store in AWS S3